Reference · Model v3 · Last Retrained Q1 2026

 • 5 or more signals firing: 2.0× multiplier (the "Perfect Storm" case)

-The final master_score is hard-capped at 100 regardless of multiplier.
+The final master score is hard-capped at 100 regardless of multiplier.
 Trades with 5+ active layers are rare — GovGreed has identified roughly 30 Perfect Storm events in the full 189,595-trade dataset.

 Tier Thresholds

-Each scored signal is classified into one of 7 tiers based on its master_score:
+Each scored signal is classified into one of 7 tiers based on its master score:

 S